 The Australian truffle season may have ended, however our truffles are now busily growing under the soil.
 Main Ridge Truffles will recommence harvesting weekly beautiful fresh black Périgord truffles (Tuber Melanosporum) from around late May 2021.

 It's time to enjoy Main Ridge Truffles

-Usually supplying the Mornington Peninsula and Melbourne’s finest restaurants, the Covid lockdown has greatly affected our supply chain, but comes as a bonus to the public who are now able to access these black beauties.
-It’s time to enjoy our delicious Main Ridge Truffles and transform your winter culinary repertoire.
+In addition to supplying the Mornington Peninsula and Melbourne’s finest restaurants, Main Ridge Truffles are now also available direct to the public.
+It’s time to enjoy our delicious black beauties and transform your winter culinary repertoire.

 Simply grate (all you need is a microplane) onto your favourite cheese and enjoy with a glass of wine!
 Infuse some eggs and make truffle flavoured poached, scrambled or even an omelette (Neil Perry has a wonderful recipe).
 Try your hand at a decadent truffle cheese toastie.
 Add to your mash, top a pizza or use in a risotto or pasta dish.
 Truffle also adds that extra dimension when grated or shaved onto a piece of sliced meat or cooked shavings under the skin of a chicken or spatchcock.
 You can even dress desserts, turning a simple meal into a totally different experience.

 Why not add some truffle to your vodka for a new flavour inspired drink.
 The internet is overflowing with this wonder ingredient and the taste sensation is not to be missed during the cooler winter months.